Alcohol Vs. Alcohol-Free Mouthwash

 10. It can save you from costly medical treatments

 Mouthwash complements your existing oral healthcare solutions, and so, it prevents any serious oral conditions from taking place by maintaining your teeth and mouth’s cleanliness every day.

 Why does mouthwash contain alcohol?

 It is widely accepted that alcohol in mouthwash can kill bacteria in your mouth.
-But the truth is, this is just a M-Y-T-H. The concentration of alcohol is too low to even kill the harmful microorganisms in your mouth.
+But the truth is, this is just a M-Y-T-H. Visit reemedical.com/ for more info about disability rating increase help.
+The concentration of alcohol is too low to even kill the harmful microorganisms in your mouth.
 It can even end up killing your mouth’s good bacteria instead.
 The main reason why it’s in your mouthwash is because it is actually used as a preservative and as a carrier agent for ingredients like menthol.

 Because alcohol-based mouth rinses are not that effective in keeping your mouth healthy, you should opt for one that contains no alcohol.
 Here are a few ways you can benefit from using alcohol free mouthwash.

 Benefits from Using an Alcohol Free Mouthwash

 - It provides a long-term solution in maintaining your oral healthcare.